Laine Theatre Arts: Training

-Both Diploma courses are accredited by Trinity College London and are recognised by the Qualifications and Curriculum Authority.
+The Diploma course is accredited by Trinity College London and is recognised by the Qualifications and Curriculum Authority.
 The college is also accredited to the Council for Dance Education and Training.
-Many student places at the college are funded by the British Government through the Dance and Drama Awards (DaDA) scheme.
+The BA (Hons) courses are validated by the University of Portsmouth.
+Many student places at the college are funded by the British Government through the Dance and Drama Awards (DaDA) scheme and students studying for the Ba (Hons) are supported by student Loans company which offers up to £6,250 towards tuition fees per year plus access to maintenance loans on a means tested basis.

 The college is also an approved centre of the Imperial Society of Teachers of Dancing.
-Students have the opportunity to gain nationally recognised dance teaching qualifications with the organisation, in ballet, tap and modern theatre dance.
+Students have the opportunity to gain nationally recognised dance teaching qualifications with the organisation, in tap and modern theatre dance.

-The college stages an annual production at the local 'Epsom Playhouse' theatre.
+The college stages an annual production "The Laine Show" at the local 'Epsom Playhouse' theatre in June.

-The college also offers evening adult dance classes, for both beginners and the already initiated.